 You know about “icebox cakes,” right?
 Old-fashioned, no bake desserts that have been around for decades.
 They’re layers and layers of crispy cookies with either pudding or whipped cream and sometimes fruit.

-One of the most popular posts I've ever published on Never Enough Thyme is my Strawberry Icebox Cake.
+One of the most popular recipes I’ve ever published is my Strawberry Icebox Cake.
 And no wonder!
-What's not to like about strawberries, whipped cream, and chocolate?
+What’s not to like about strawberries and whipped cream?

-So, I was thinking about that recipe a few days ago and whether I could do something a little different with it when the thought of a banana split popped into my head with this recipe following immediately behind.
+So, I was thinking about that recipe and whether I could do something a little different with it when the thought of a banana split popped into my head with this recipe following immediately behind.

 It’s very similar but instead of all strawberries, it also has layers of banana and pineapple and is finished with chopped salted peanuts, maraschino cherries (of course! what’s a banana split without a cherry on top?), and both chocolate and caramel ice cream toppings.